-Designed to prepare students in grades 6-8 to be safe when they are home alone, watching younger siblings, or babysitting.
+This class is designed to prepare students in grades 6-8 to be safe when they are home alone, watching younger siblings, or babysitting.
 The instructor-led class is filled with fun games and role-playing exercises.
 Students even get to use manikins to practice rescue skills like choking rescue and CPR.
-Class fees are $10 per child.
-Students should bring a sack lunch, classes are approximately 6 hours long.
-For more information please call 217-937-5258 or email us at firstname.lastname@example.org.
+Classes are $10 per child.
+Students should bring a sack lunch — classes are approximately six hours long.
+For more information, call 217-937-5202 or email us at firstname.lastname@example.org.

 What are the recommended tests for overall wellness?

-- Colorectal cancer tests – begin at age 50
+- Colorectal cancer tests — Beginning at age 50.

-- Pap smears – women should have one every one to three years if they are sexually active or older than 21
+- Pap smears — Women should have a pap smear done every one to three years if they are sexually active or older than 21.

 How can I increase my fitness?

-The hospital partners with the Clinton Community YMCA to offer the “Couch to 5K” program in the spring to summer seasons for any individual wanting to get up and move their body.
-The program is free to all, free prizes are offered throughout the program, and free or discounted 5Ks are awarded to those who stick with the program.
-The Clinton Community YMCA has a 5K in August at Clinton Lake and the hospital has a 5K in September at Weldon Springs State Park.
+Warner Hospital & Health Services partners with the Clinton Community YMCA to offer the “Couch to 5K” program in the spring to summer seasons for any individual wanting to get up and move.
+The program is free to all with prizes offered throughout the program.
+Free or discounted 5Ks are awarded to those who stick with the program.
+The Clinton Community YMCA hosts a 5K in August at Clinton Lake and the hospital hosts a 5K in September at Weldon Springs State Park.

 What is the Swifty Swine 5K?

-Warner Hospital & Health Services, in partnership with Warner Hospital Foundation, conducts an annual 5K at Weldon Springs State Park.
-It is always the last weekend in September, coinciding with the Apple & Pork festival.
+Warner Hospital & Health Services, in partnership with Warner Hospital Foundation, conducts an annual 5K during the last weekend of September at Weldon Springs State Park, coinciding with the Apple & Pork festival.
 Run or walk the 3.1-mile trail through the scenic Weldon Springs State Park.
-At the finish line, you will be rewarded with a one-of-a-kind, homemade finisher medal as well as delicious food (yogurt bar and bacon!) to refuel your body.
-Top runners/walkers in the age categories with receive a pig trophy.
+At the finish line, enjoy a one-of-a-kind, homemade finisher medal as well as delicious food (yogurt bar and bacon) to refuel your body.
+Top runners and walkers in the age categories will receive a pig trophy.
 We finish the event with our Piglet Prance for youngsters under 10.